ychnlgy/StandardC/doc/List.md

 The returned ```ListObject*``` is ```NULL``` if **j** is less than **i** or if any of the two indices are outside the bounds of the list.

-Each of its consituting elements are automatically incref'd.
+Each of its constituting elements are automatically incref'd.

 **Remember to track the returned new list with the local [memory scope](Memory.md).**
 ```c